lennartpollvogt/markdown-to-data/README.md

 # markdown-to-data
-Convert markdown and its buildings blocks (tables, code, etc.) into structured and easy processable data (Dictionary, JSON)
+Convert markdown and its buildings blocks (tables, lists, code, etc.) into structured and easy processable data (Python list or JSON array)

 [WIP]
 This project is still work in progress and early state.
 The functionality is limitted (see Status).